Warning: Last items in stock!

 The minimum purchase order quantity for the product is 1

-Can-C eye drops are the original N-acetylcarnosine (often shorted to NAC) eye drop formula developed by the patent holders Innovative Vision Products (IVP) to reverse senile cataracts.
+Can-C eye drops are the original N-acetylcarnosine (often shorted to NAC) eye drop formula developed by the patent holders Innovative Vision Products (IVP) to normalise senile cataract impairment.

-In addition to senile cataract, Can-C may also have other benefits.
+In addition to senile cataract impairment, Can-C may also have other benefits.
 Although the information is not yet published, Dr. Mark Babizayev believes "that the unique Can-C™ formula with its added and synergistic lubricants, could also have benefit in the following eye disorders.

 Can-C contains a special analogue of the di-peptide carnosine, a naturally occurring nutrient that combines two amino acids or protein fragments.
 This particular form is known as N-acetylcarnosine or NAC and is the main ingredient due to its potency at ‘mopping up’ free radicals, the root cause of tissue damage, accelerated aging in the body and cataracts.